StrategFirst/FireChicken-Datapack/data/icybolt/README_.md

 After you succesfuly found a frozen dragon fossile ( further information in blue ice breaking part ).
 If you try to break it, it won't.
 If you are right clicking with a netherite pickaxe you will break the ice and continue the process.
 Otherwise you will be talled to get a stronger tool.

-> « A magic flow came from this ice, you feal it, it's realy cold and angry!
-This will need a greater power if you want to take it. »
+> « A magical flow is running out of this ice.
+You feel it; it gives you chills.
+You even sense some oppressive and ambient anger!
+You fear the need for stronger power to take this. »

 The terrain will then be transform into a massive frozen area !
 With a block explosion